 Whether the roofer calculates their job per square of roofing area or per square of roofing materials to be installed, the overall number should be about the same.

 First, the total amount of materials is calculated.
-On top of roofing materials (usually roof shingles), the roofer calculates the underlayment (felt or synthetic underlayment and/or ice and water shield), ventilation, flashing, and accessories (nails, caulking, pipe flashing, etc.) needed.
+On top of materials (usually roof shingles), the roofer calculates the underlayment (felt or synthetic underlayment and/or ice and water shield), ventilation, flashing, and accessories (nails, caulking, pipe flashing, etc.) needed.

 Cost of doing business, or overhead cost is what can differ the most among roofing contractors.
 However, these are still similar for most licensed / insured contractors.
 What affects the overhead costs is the type and amount of advertising that a contractor does, office expenses, equipment / trucks / fuel, and cost of Worker’s Compensation insurance.